openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `document`: JSON object representing the ID document used to perform the identity verification.
 It consists of the following properties:

 * `type`: REQUIRED.
 String denoting the type of the ID document.
-Standardized values are defined in [Identity Documents](#predefined_values_idd).
+Standardized values are defined in Identity Documents[@!predefined_values].
 The OP MAY use other than the predefined values in which case the RPs will either be unable to process the assertion, just store this value for audit purposes, or apply bespoken business logic to it.
 * `number`: String representing the number of the identity document.
 * `issuer`: JSON object containing information about the issuer of this identity document.
 This object consists of the following properties:
 	*  `name`: Designation of the issuer of the identity document.